EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ## Multitenancy

-Multitenancy is defined in cloud software context as a single instance of a program serving multiple customers.
+Multitenancy is defined in the cloud software context as a single instance of a program serving multiple customers.
 Each customer is called a *tenant*.
-These tenants operates in a shared environment.
+These tenants operate in a shared environment.

-EdgeNet aims to provides this functionality by adding *tenant* custom resources.
+EdgeNet aims to provide this functionality by adding *tenant* custom resources.
 CRDs related to multitenancy are explained below.

 ### Tenant
-Tenant is a customer of a multi-tenant cluster.
-In a shared environment one or more tenant operate on a multi-tenant cluster.
+A tenant is a customer of a multi-tenant cluster.
+In a shared environment, one or more tenants operate on a multi-tenant cluster.

-In EdgeNet's context, Tenants represents organizations or institutions.
+In EdgeNet's context, Tenants represent organizations or institutions.
 They own certain resources which they distribute by creating and assigning resources to subnamespaces.

 ### Tenant Resource Quota
 Each tenant owns a set of resources.
-These resources can be cpu, memory, bandwith, disk space.
+These resources can be CPU, memory, bandwidth, and disk space.
 The quotas of the tenants are determined by this CRD.

 ### Subnamespace
 Subnamespace is a special type of namespace that allows users of a tenant to create an arbitrary amount of nested namespaces.
 It allows the inheritance of RBAC and network policy configurations.